-Broadly, batteries last between 3 and 5 years.
+Broadly, batteries last between three and five years.
 However, if you frequently take short trips, drive fast or have a host of electronics on during your commutes, then that could be significantly shorter.

 To better maintain your battery, try to avoid having lots of electronic devices on at one time.
-Don’t think about changing your commuting or driving habits for the sake of a battery, but maybe put the phone charger away when the sat-nav is on.
+Do not think about changing your commuting or driving habits for the sake of a battery, but maybe put the phone charger away when the sat-nav is on.

 If you’re asking, “how long does a car battery last without driving?” then the answer is significantly shorter than 3-5 years.
 When driving, the alternator charges the battery.
 Without this charge, a car battery lacks the energy to start the ignition process.